matteoacrossi/adapt_ic-povm/README.md

 python process_raw_data.py 'raw_data/*.txt' --hamiltonians hamiltonians.pickle -o data/chemistry_data.feather
 ```

-The notebook [Figures.ipynb](./Figures.ipynb) generates the figures contained in the published paper
+The notebook [Figures.ipynb](./Figures.ipynb) generates the figures contained in the published paper.

+### Tomography

+For producing the results related to k-RDM tomography, all the counts coming from the measurements need to be stored.
+This can be achieved with the `--counts` flag of `run_simulation.py`.

+The data used for the paper is stored in the JSON Lines file `counts_data.txt`.
+The data can be processed using `python tomography_script.py`.

 ## Citation